 If you’ve been hurt or suffered losses from a hit and run accident, you may be wondering what you can do to get compensation for your injuries.
-Contact the Cary personal injury lawyers at The Doyle Law Offices today to find your what your legal options are.
+Contact the personal injury lawyers at The Doyle Law Offices P.A. today to find your what your legal options are.

 Who is Liable in a Hit and Run?

 Legally speaking, the negligent driver is liable of course, but what makes your accident a hit and run by definition is the fact the other driver drove away and escaped.
 All too often, the other driver will never be found.